fedragon/cuttlefish/README.md

 # ... : ...
 ```

 Any combination of the above fields is possible and they're all optional.
-A complete example is available in `examples/switchenv.yaml`.
+A complete example is available in `examples/cuttlefish.yaml`.

 ### Uninstall

 ```
-cd fish-switchenv
+cd cuttlefish
 make uninstall
 ```